traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ## [fit] a web app for your outfit is
 ## [fit] both good and bad

-^ i didn't like being Stuck with keeping my phone on me, to have a network connection
+^ Stuck having to have phone, to have an internet connection

+^ In this project i purposefully wanted to explore creating a temporary experience that connected viewer directly to the artwork for a brief moment.

-^ Realized I was doing it more to please and focus on other people which is OK but less of the direction i was interested in.
+^ Doing it more to please & other people which is OK but less of the direction i was interested in.

-^ Wanted to take away the need direct interaction of others, more focused on me and what i was experiencing.
+^ Wanted to take away the need direct interaction of others

+^ More focused on me and what i was experiencing.

 ---